eiri/codenames/specs.md

 ### ToDo

-- animation on card flip is blinking on iOS Safari
 - try to make captainKey into player property, marshal it on presense member data, show it to others and restrict it to two, one on each team
 - better story on auth, it really should use tokens...
 - better story for global error handeling